Average levels of pollutants in 2020 lowest in 7 years: Delhi Economic Survey | Science-Environment

-The annual average concentrations of PM2.5, fine particulate matter that is about three per cent the diameter of a human hair and can lead to premature deaths from heart and lung diseases, decreased from 149 microgram per cubic meter (µg/m3) in 2014 to 101 µg/m3 in 2020, it said.
+The annual average concentrations of PM2.5, fine particulate matter that is about three percent the diameter of a human hair and can lead to premature deaths from heart and lung diseases, decreased from 149 micrograms per cubic meter (µg/m3) in 2014 to 101 µg/m3 in 2020, it said.

 The annual average of PM10 also decreased from 324 µg/m3 in 2014 to 187 µg/m3 in 2020, according to the Economic Survey report, tabled by Deputy Chief Minister Manish Sisodia in the Delhi Assembly on Monday.